mashirochan/Vencord-EmbedXivModArchive/README.md

 #### Manual

+These steps are outlined on the [official Vencord Discord server](https://discord.com/channels/1015060230222131221/1257038407503446176)

 1. Clone and set up a local build of Vencord: https://docs.vencord.dev/installing/
 2. Create a folder called `userplugins` under the `src` folder in the Vencord project
 3. In a terminal window under that new `userplugins` folder, run `git clone https://github.com/mashirochan/Vencord-EmbedXivModArchive`
 4. Build Vencord with `pnpm build`
 5. Inject Vencord with `pnpm inject`

+### Disclaimer

+_This plugin fetches data from a third-party API and is entirely limited to the data that the site itself sends back.
+Neither Vencord nor the author of EmbedXivModArchive hold any liability for mislabeled NSFW and NSFL content.
+User discretion is advised._